aalto-trafficsense/trafficsense-android/README.md

     Compilation is not supported for following modules: regularroutes.
 Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.

 Solution: Make an arbitrary modification to "settings.gradle" (e.g. add an empty line) and respond "sync now" to the message that appears.
 The problem should disappear.

+### 3.5.2 Gradle doesn't "see" the app

+Problem: Gradle seems to be ignoring the application (in Android Studio under "Project" / "Android" there is only a "Gradle scripts" folder, no "app" folder).

+Solution: Check that there is a top-level file "settings.gradle" with the content "include ':app'".